Team Tony cultivates, curates and shares Tony Robbins’ stories and core principles, to help others achieve an extraordinary life.

 Keep in mind that you are starting a business, so use your business etiquette.
 This includes:

 Keeping your relationship professional does not need to mean being cold and distant.
 It simply means being mindful.
+Listening to your partner is key.
+If you listen attentively, you will demonstrate that you value their contribution to the business and to the relationship.
 By treating your spouse with respect, you will create a happier, healthier work environment, and ultimately, a happier and healthier home.

 For most couples starting a business together, it means transforming your home into your office.
 Your kitchen becomes your break room, your dining room table becomes your conference room, and everywhere in between becomes brainstorm central.
 After a while, it may start to feel like you’re living at the office, because, well…you sort of are.